umdfiresa2023/fall-project-whistle-blowers/README.md

 # <u>**Data Wrangling**</u>

-1. An existing NLP model, EnvironmentalBERT-action (Schimanski et al. 2024) is used to classify sentences as environmental action from each annual report.
+1. An existing NLP model, [EnvironmentalBERT-action](https://colab.research.google.com/drive/185I3yNyg4PLpIYGJzRDNcHNla3998H83?usp=sharing) (Schimanski et al. 2024) written in Python is used to classify sentences as environmental action from each annual report

-2. The base NLP model output looks like {‘label’: ‘none’, ‘score’:
-    0.9966304898262024}, with the label being ‘none’ or ‘environmental’ and ‘score’ being the model’s confidence
+2. The base NLP model output looks like {‘label’: ‘none’, ‘score’: 0.9966304898262024}, with the label being ‘none’ or ‘environmental’ and ‘score’ being the model’s confidence

 3. After a sentence is classified as ‘environmental’ it is then run through the action model to classify each environmental sentence as ‘action’ or ‘none’

 ``` python
 # import standard libraries